davidrhoden/davidrhoden-basic-netlify/timeline/holding-anger-on-wall-oct-2-2016.md

 ---
 title: Finished this painting of an angry woman.
 date: 2016-10-02T17:00:00.000Z
-excerpt: I couldn't move it when I left Texas so I sold it for peanuts.
+excerpt: I couldn’t move it when I left Texas so I sold it for peanuts.
 category: timeline
 image: /static/img/paintings/holding-anger-on-wall-oct-2-2016.jpg
 tags: